Kyriosity/use-dev/README+/techniques/README+/circuitry/README.md

 ```

-Even this simple unary boolean has four variants, while other types are more combinatory and appealing:
+This simplest _unary boolean_ has four parametrization variants &mdash; other types are much more combinatory and appealing:

 + Bring your own algorithm:\
 `"some string".Equals<Loose>(CompareOptions.IgnoreCase);`